SpaceRay

 SpaceRay is designed with privacy at its core.
 Video processing should be private — here's our commitment.

 No data collection.
 No network calls for processing.
 SpaceRay runs entirely on your Mac, converting video locally using Apple's hardware encoders.
 Nothing is sent to any server — ever.
-Your 3D movies stay on your machine.
+Your 3D video files stay on your machine.

 Simple, honest pricing